stephenmorr/REST-API/README.md

 Dependencies
 pip install requests
+pip install ipaddress

 Version 1:
  1. Takes in username/password and IP address of rest API for IOS-XE (assumes default port of 55443)
  2. Prints out a list of interfaces
+ 3. Prints the list of IKE Policies
+ 4. Prints the IPSec Policies

-End goal is to check the crypto settings (IPSec, SSH etc) on an IOS-XE platform and provide recommendations on cipher strength.
+End goal is to check the crypto settings (IKE/IPSec) on an IOS-XE platform